header-banner-traceability.jpg

 What is traceability?

-According to the Cambridge English Dictionary the definition of traceability (in the realm of commerce and production) is: “the ability to discover information and where and how a product was made.”1
+According to the Cambridge English Dictionary, the definition of traceability (in the realm of commerce and production) is: “the ability to discover information and where and how a product was made.”1

-So basically, traceability means we can see the history of a product, tracking it from where it was first produced to which store sold it.
+So traceability means we can see the history of a product, tracking it from where it was first produced to which store sold it.
 We can trace back through the whole supply chain.2

 But traceability needs to be managed properly to ensure the quality of a product.
 It’s especially important when considering supply chain management: when stores recall products, they can then figure out where the product came from, who was involved in the production and what ingredients were used.